maghead/maghead/README.md

-        Found schema 'tests\BookSchema' to be imported to 'books' Found schema 'tests\UserSchema' to be imported to 'users' Found schema 'tests\PublisherSchema' to be imported to 'publishers' Found schema 'tests\EdmSchema' to be imported to 'Edm' Found schema 'tests\NameSchema' to be imported to 'names' Found schema 'tests\IDNumber' to be imported to 'i_d_numbers' Found schema 'tests\Wine' to be imported to 'wines' Migration script is generated: db/migrations/20120912_AddUserRoleColumn.php
+        Found schema 'tests\BookSchema' to be imported to 'books' Found schema 'tests\UserSchema' to be imported to 'users' Found schema 'tests\PublisherSchema' to be imported to 'publishers' Found schema 'tests\NameSchema' to be imported to 'names' Found schema 'tests\Wine' to be imported to 'wines' Migration script is generated: db/migrations/20120912_AddUserRoleColumn.php